rhysd/vim-startuptime/README.md

 to optimize Vim's startup.

 After warm-up, `vim-startuptime` runs `vim --startuptime` multiple times internally and collects the metrics from the results (e.g. average time for loading each plugin's scripts).
+The summary calculated from the measurements is output to stdout.

 Tested on Linux, Mac and Windows with both Vim and Neovim.